For students

 Rhythm manipulations

-Choose a section with constant note values.
-Play it with swing, then reverse swing, then group the notes into threes or fours.
-Try as many rhythm variations as you can invent.
+Choose a section with a constant note value.
+Play it with swing (long-short), then reverse swing (short-long), then group the notes into threes or fours with one note long and the rest short.
+Try as many variations as you can.

 #79